ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 The benchmark data is available as follows :
   - forecast_time : from 2020/01/01 to 2020/12/31, weekly every 7 days (every Thurday).
-  - lead_time : two values : 28 days and 35 days (To be discussed)
+  - lead_time : two values : 14 days and 28 days
   - valid_time (forecast_time + lead_time): from 2020/01/01 to 2020/12/31 <!-- valid_time extends into 2021 -->
   - category : 'below normal', 'near normal', 'above normal' <!-- todo: @florian -->